jnorthrup/columnar/vector-like/README.md

  val convertedToArray =strVec.toArray()
  val convertedToList =strVec.toList()
 ```

- we can make a lazy vector of ints from the array of strings.
+ we can make a lazy vector of ints from the array of strings. the `α` "conversion" operator was chosen. this is the same as a  defered `.map{}`
- val intVec = strVec α String::toInt
+ `val intVec = strVec α String::toInt`

- intVec.last() shouldBe 2

  we can combine them to create new indexed vect0r's
  ```
  val doubleLength = combine(intVec, intVec)